 Written for Colin Sorgi and the SONAR New Music Ensemble and premiered on May 8, 2015 at the Baltimore Theatre Project in Baltimore, Maryland.
+The solo piano version was written for Jeannette Fang and premiered in October, 2018.

 This programmatic work takes its name from and evokes the world of Edgar Allan Poe's disturbing and thrilling short story.
 The Tell-Tale Heart is a narrative told by a presumably mentally-ill man who becomes obsessed with an old man's "vulture eye" that he must rid from himself forever.
 The music follows the narrative of the story, beginning by setting a dark and creepy mood with string glissandos expanding into dissonant harmonies.
 The piano's interjections represent the narrator's neurotic nature, and they spread to the oboe and temple blocks as his story unfolds.